MISSION AND PRINCIPLES GOVERNING THE ORGANIZATION OF AIA-ARBIT-40

 - AIA-ArbIt-40 was established under the joint auspices of the Italian Association for Arbitration (Associazione Italiana per l’Arbitrato or “AIA”) and ArbIt Italian Forum for Arbitration and ADR (or “ArbIt”).
 The purpose of AIA-ArbIt-40 is to promote the culture of arbitration and alternative dispute resolution (ADR) among the below-40 generation, with a particular focus on Italy.

 - AIA-ArbIt-40 is open to all interested professionals and students regardless of nationality who are less than 40 years old.
 Membership in AIA-ArbIt-40 does not prevent any interested individual from simultaneously becoming a member in AIA and/or ArbIt in accordance with the admission criteria of those associations.
-Once an AIA-ArbIt-40 member reaches the 40-year age limit, he/she will be invited to join AIA and ArbIt.
+Once an AIA-ArbIt-40 member reaches the 40-year age limit, he/she is invited to join AIA and ArbIt.

 - Membership in AIA-ArbIt-40 is free of charge.